JupiterOne/integration-template/README.md

 This project is versioned using [auto](https://intuit.github.io/auto/).

-Versioning and publishing to NPM are now handled via adding tags to pull requests.
-The following tags should be used for this process:
+Versioning and publishing to NPM are now handled via adding GitHub labels to pull requests.
+The following labels should be used for this process:

 - patch
 - minor